-I built my business saying “yes” and allowing clients to keep services in-house with me rather than hire more contractors.
-Here’s more of my starting out story here.
+I built my business by saying “yes” and allowing clients to keep services in-house with me rather than hire more contractors.
+Here’s my starting out story here.
 I learned so much on the fly and on the job.

 Step 4: Structure Your Pricing